gitchrisqueen/plaid-balances-google-sheets/README.md

-client_id | **Required.** Client id from Plaid secret | **Required.** Secret key from Plaid sheet | **Required.** Name of the sheet (tab) in the Google Spreadsheet. count | Number of transactions to return (default: 500)
+client_id | **Required.** Client id from Plaid secret | **Required.** Secret key from Plaid sheet | **Required.** Name of the sheet (tab) in the Google Spreadsheet.